It sounds obvious but if you don’t ask for the order and close the sale, it’s unlikely that you will ever hit your income goals.

 Small business owners often find that getting their message in front of new customers isn’t the real problem.

-The real problem that they struggle with is asking for the order or…
+The real problem that they struggle with is the last part of the sales formula, asking for the order or…

 Closing The Sale!